 One of the mechanisms for researchers to participant in the Raine Study is by participating in one of the 14 Special Interest Groups (SIGs).

-The SIGS are aligned to the life-course framework, which analyses people’s lives from all contexts and over different time points and are based around key data sets held by the Raine Study within 5 overarching areas:
+The SIGs are aligned to the life-course framework, which analyses people’s lives from all contexts and over different time points and are based around key data sets held by the Raine Study within 4 overarching pillars of health research:

 There is also a cohort methods SIG, to support the quality and efficiency of the way we review and analyse the data collected.

 The major role of the SIGs is to develop and enhance the utilisation of the data resources the Raine Study has collected over 30+ years.
 Our SIG leaders act as champions in their area of research and are drawn from a number of our UJV partners to encourage cross-institutional collaboration.

 The Genetics SIG looks at the association of genetic and epi-genetic variations throughout the life-course.
 Key findings from this group have included the discovery of new gene variants associated with reading and language abilities, how changes in our genes impact our risk of obesity and the genes that influence things like height, blood pressure and sleep disorders.

 The Cardiometabolic SIG looks at factors concerning heart disease and metabolic disorders, such as diabetes.
 The group also looks at all areas of health and well-being relating to blood vessels, liver, kidneys, microbiome (micro-organisms in the body), the stomach and intestines.
 Key findings from this group have included how stress in Mums whilst pregnant can impact weight and blood pressure in later life and the impact of breast-feeding on lowering the risk of non-alcoholic fatty liver disease.